-Extensive work has been undertaken as part of the water allocation planning process to identify environmental water requirements and to set water taking rules and limits that balance social, economic and environmental water needs.
+Extensive work has been undertaken as part of the water allocation planning process to identify environmental water requirements and to set water taking rules and limits that meet environmental water provision targets and balance social, economic and environmental water needs.

-Determination of environmental water requirements is described in Marne River Environmental Flows Technical Panel (MREFTP) (2003) (Marne), Doeg and van der Wielen (2007) (Saunders) and Van Laarhoven and van der Wielen (2009) (EMLR).
-These environmental water requirements are summarised in chapter three of the Marne Saunders WAP and chapter two of the EMLR WAP.
+Determination of environmental water requirements is described in Marne River Environmental Flows Technical Panel (2003) (Marne), Doeg and van der Wielen (2007) (Saunders) and Van Laarhoven and van der Wielen (2009) (EMLR).
+These environmental water requirements are summarised in chapter three of the Marne Saunders WAP (South Australian Murray-Darling Basin Natural Resources Management Board, 2019a) and chapter two of the EMLR WAP (South Australian Murray-Darling Basin Natural Resources Management Board, 2019b).

-The process for determining environmental water provisions and associated water taking rules and limits is outlined in chapter four of the Marne Saunders WAP and in chapters two and four of the EMLR WAP.
+The process for determining environmental water provisions and associated water taking rules and limits is outlined in chapter six of the Marne Saunders WAP and in chapter six of the EMLR WAP.
 Key steps in these processes include:

-1. Environmental water requirements
+- 1. Environmental water requirements - Identify the nature and distribution of water-dependent habitats (grouped into reaches) and species across the region.

-- Identify the nature and distribution of water-dependent habitats (grouped into reaches) and species across the region. - Set environmental water requirement objectives for species or functional groups, in the context of maintaining, restoring or rehabilitating self-sustaining populations. - Identify ecological processes required to meet the objectives and the components of the water regime associated with those processes (i.e. determine environmental water requirements by species or functional group). - Develop a conceptual model of environmental water requirements by reach, based on the species and habitats found there and their collective water requirements. - Quantify environmental water requirements by representing important flow components from the conceptual models as metrics relating to magnitude, frequency, duration and timing of flow.
+- Set environmental water requirement objectives for species or functional groups, in the context of maintaining, restoring or rehabilitating self-sustaining populations. - Identify ecological processes required to meet the objectives and the components of the water regime associated with those processes (i.e. determine environmental water requirements by species or functional group). - Develop a conceptual model of environmental water requirements by reach, based on the species and habitats found there and their collective water requirements. - Quantify environmental water requirements by representing important flow components from the conceptual models as metrics relating to magnitude, frequency, duration and timing of flow. - Set targets for the flow metrics expected to meet environmental water requirements (at a low level of risk).
+Targets were generally expressed as 'acceptable' deviation from the natural value.

-- Set targets for the flow metrics expected to meet environmental water requirements (at a low level of risk).
-Targets were generally expressed as 'acceptable' deviation from the natural value. - 2.
-Environmental water provisions and water taking rules - Identify environmental water provision objectives that maintain water-dependent ecosystems at an acceptable level of risk, while balancing social, economic and environmental water needs. - Set targets for the flow metrics to meet the environmental water provision objectives.
+2. Environmental water provisions and water taking rules

+- Identify environmental water provision objectives that maintain water-dependent ecosystems at an acceptable level of risk, while balancing social, economic and environmental water needs. - Set targets for the flow metrics to meet the environmental water provision objectives.
 In the EMLR, this was achieved by identifying the desired environmental condition for key assets, and then looking at the relationship between the flow metrics and actual environmental condition of key environmental assets from monitoring data. - Use surface water models that incorporate existing water resource development to scenario test different management rules, in order to identify options that meet the targets.
 Modelling was undertaken at points over the whole region, covering the period of 1974-2003 (Marne Saunders) or 1974-2006 (EMLR).
 Options tested included combinations of different levels of use from dams and watercourse diversions and returning (or not returning) flows below a threshold flow rate from licensed diversion points and larger non-licensed dams.
 Scenario testing also identified appropriate dam capacity limits to apply to new and enlarged dams. - Set water taking limits and rules based on the outcomes of the scenario testing.